-To be classified as a fixed asset the item must pass two tests.
+Classification as a fixed asset requires the item pass two tests.
 The first test is tangible in nature.
 This means it must have physical characteristics.
-So such items as patents or research and testing do not pass the test due to a lack of physical existence.
+Such items as patents or research and testing do not pass the test due to a lack of physical existence.
 In accounting terminology, these are referred to as intangibles and are recorded in a different class of assets.
 Examples of tangible items include tools, site development costs (pavement, curbing, light poles, even trees), structures and trucks.

 The second test is the utility period.
 This is more commonly referred to as the consumption period.
 If the item will be consumed or used over an extended period of time i.e. longer than the traditional accounting cycle (a calendar year) it may pass the 2nd part of the test.
 But we need to be clear here.
 If the item is purchased and is used up as a part of the product you sell or service you render, it is not a fixed asset, but inventory in nature.
 The following are examples of tangible and consumable items, therefore not meeting both tests to be classed as fixed assets:

 - Toner Cartridge – purchased for use in your office printer, it will most likely last more than one year, but because it is used up providing documents as a part of the service you render, it is not a fixed asset.
 Remember it passes the first test of tangible but technically it is considered consumed for the second test.